amineel-crypto/btc-real-time-streaming/README.md

         ```

 3.  **Install All Dependencies**
-    Install the requirements from all services into your single virtual environment.
+    Install all dependencies for all services with the single `requirements.txt` file in the root directory.
     ```bash
-    pip install -r api/requirements.txt -r producer/requirements.txt -r consumer/requirements.txt -r dashboard/requirements.txt
+    pip install -r requirements.txt
     ```

 ### Step 3: Run Each Service in a Separate Terminal

-Open a new terminal for each service. **Remember to activate the virtual environment in each new terminal.**
+Open a new terminal for each service. **Remember to activate the virtual environment (`btc-venv`) in each new terminal.**

 1.  **Run the Producer** (Open Terminal 1)
     ```bash